4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

      |batch_mask_from_file|

      + **Suffix** - add suffix to create file name.
-     + **Replace** - use substitution in file name to create mask name.
+     + **Replace** - use substitution in the file name to create a mask name.

-   * Create mask from segmentation.
+   * Create a mask from segmentation.
 This is described in `Mask manager`_ in `Common elements`_.

      |batch_mask_from_segmentation|

-   * Create mask from other masks:
+   * Create a mask from other masks:

      |batch_mask_from_masks|